yiisoft/yii2/docs/guide/structure-assets.md

 ##### Using fxp/composer-asset-plugin

-Comparing to previous way, this one does not require to change application config.
+Comparing to to using asset-packagist, composer-asset-plugin does not require to change application config.
 Instead, it requires to install a special Composer plugin globally by running the following command:

 ```bash